-Criminal Offense Number of Number of Offenses Number of Offenses in
+Criminal Offense Number of Offenses in 2020 Number of Offenses in 2021 Number of Offenses in 2022

-Offenses in 2020 in 2021 2022

 Weapons: carrying, possession, etc. 0 0 2

 Drug abuse violations 6 6 0

 Liquor law violations 0 0 0

 Statistics concerning the number of arrests for the following crimes on Public Property.